jcass77/WTFIX/README.md

     >>> logon_msg.raw
     b'35=A\x0198=0\x01108=30\x01553=my_username\x01554=my_password\x01'
     ```
-- ...with on the fly type conversions:
+-   On the fly field conversions to commonly used types:

     ```python
     >>> logon_msg.HeartBtInt.as_str